Balochi language: Grammar

 The normal word order is subject–object–verb.
-Like many other Indo-Iranian languages, Balochi also features split ergativity.
+Similar to many other Indo-Iranian languages, Balochi also features split ergativity.
 The subject is marked as nominative except for the past tense constructions where the subject of a transitive verb is marked as oblique and the verb agrees with the object.
-Balochi, like many Western Iranian languages, has lost the Old Iranian gender distinctions.
+Balochi, similar to many Western Iranian languages, has lost the Old Iranian gender distinctions.

 Numerals

 Much of the Balochi number system is identical to Persian.
 According to Mansel Longworth Dames, Balochi writes the first twelve numbers as follows: